 The Scars Fade Over Time

 If you are super worried about your cut affecting your appearance then don’t sweat it.
 After a few months, you will notice the scar starting to form into a white line across your face.
-After years the scars will start to blend in with your skin around it, only being noticeably if you are looking up close.
+After years the scars will start to blend in with your skin around it, only being noticeable if you are looking up close Apink Love.
 The type of cut you get will also affect how it heals and looks after.
 If you have a clean cut above your eyebrow, those are the easiest to repair and will heal nicely.
 Conversely, if you open up a huge gash on your forehead, they don’t heal as well and are very noticeable.
 I mean honestly, we all will grow old and ugly eventually, so think of it as speeding up the process of aging.

 Smart Tip: Use a Scar cream after the fight for a couple of months.
 It will help to reduce some of the scaring from your cut.